 In this case, the business needs a Buy-Sell Agreement (also referred to as a buyout agreement) to protect the owners or partners of a business if one or more of them should die unexpectedly.
 The Buy-Sell agreement, which is normally drawn up by an attorney or CPA, provides specific instructions for the surviving business owners if one of the owners should die.
-These instructions typically include:
+These instructions typically include the following:

-The most affordable solution for funding a Buy-Sell agreement would be to use Term Life insurance and there are two popular methods that are generally employed:
+The most affordable solution for funding a Buy-Sell agreement would be to use Term Life insurance, and there are two popular methods that are generally employed:

 This is a succession strategy designed for businesses with more than one owner.
-The plan is developed by having the business acquire an insurance policy on the lives of every owner in the amount comparable to each owner’s interest in the organization.
+The plan is developed by having the business acquire an insurance policy on the lives of every owner in an amount comparable to each owner’s interest in the organization.
 The company owns and pays the premium for the insurance policies and is the named beneficiary of each insurance policy.
-Should an owner die, the benefit received by the organization from the insurance policy is utilized to buy-out the departed owner’s portion of the business from the named insured’s estate.
+Should an owner die, the benefit received by the organization from the insurance policy is utilized to buy out the departed owner’s portion of the business from the named insured’s estate.

 Business owners usually risk a considerable amount of finances and invest a substantial amount of time to get their business up and operating, but some fail to undertake a strategy for continuation when the worst situation happens unexpectedly.
 Guaranteeing the continuity of your company is as crucial to employees as it is for family members.
 Simply take the time to understand Buy-Sell Agreements and how they can simply be funded using inexpensive term life insurance.